 A significantly smaller percentage of the participants in the Discipleship Seminars became recifivists as compared to members of the control group.
 The Prison Fellowship subjects also were arrested at a slower rate following release from prison than those in the control group.
 Thus, the Prison Fellowship group maintained a higher survival rate for a longer period of time than the control group.

 Interestingly, the study showed that African American male prisoners were least affected by religious Prison Fellowship programs using prison ministries.
 It is thought since African American prisoners are generally released into a poorer community that white prisoners, and have fewer opportunities for jobs after release than men.
 This is a problem that will need to be further investigated by other studies as it offers a possible solution to improve job vocational skills, particularly in African American males.

 The involvement of Christian religious groups in the jail system has been controversial.
 Some argue that prisoners have an inherent bias toward becoming involved in these programs hoping to influence decisions of parole boards.
 Generally speaking, involvement in religious programs is viewed as a positive factor determining early release.

-Still, studies seem to show that some groups involved in a prison fellowship program may have a genuine long-lasting effect upon the recidivism rates, especially when followed by vocational education training and continued church involvement.
+Still, studies seem to show that prisoners involved in a prison fellowship program may have a genuine long-lasting effect upon the recidivism rates, especially when followed by vocational education training and continued church involvement.